awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

 If you are going to use the role with Amazon EC2 or another AWS service that uses Amazon EC2, you must store the role in an instance profile\.
 An instance profile is a container for a role that can be attached to an Amazon EC2 instance when launched\.
 An instance profile can contain only one role, and that limit cannot be increased\.
 If you create the role using the AWS Management Console, the instance profile is created for you with the same name as the role\.
 For more information about instance profiles, see [Using Instance Profiles](id_roles_use_switch-role-ec2_instance-profiles.md)\.
 For information about how to launch an EC2 instance with a role, see [Controlling Access to Amazon EC2 Resources](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html#UsingIAMrolesWithAmazonEC2Instances) in the *Amazon EC2 User Guide for Linux Instances*\.

-To create an instance profile and add a role to it from the AWS CLI, use the following commands:
+**To create an instance profile and add a role \(AWS CLI\)**

-+ Create an instance profile: [aws iam create\-instance\-profile](http://docs.aws.amazon.com/cli/latest/reference/iam/create-instance-profile.html)
+1. Create an instance profile: [aws iam create\-instance\-profile](http://docs.aws.amazon.com/cli/latest/reference/iam/create-instance-profile.html)

-+ Add the role to the instance profile: [aws iam add\-role\-to\-instance\-profile](http://docs.aws.amazon.com/cli/latest/reference/iam/add-role-to-instance-profile.html)
+1. Add the role to the instance profile: [aws iam add\-role\-to\-instance\-profile](http://docs.aws.amazon.com/cli/latest/reference/iam/add-role-to-instance-profile.html)

 The following example shows all four steps\.
 The example assumes that you are running on a client computer running Windows and have already configured your command line interface with your account credentials and region\.
 For more information, see [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.